Chia-Network/chia-docs/docs/getting-started/installation.md

 - If you intend to run a dedicated Chia full node on a server and connect to it programmatically using the [RPC interface](/rpc), the best method would be to install and run Chia via the command line on a proper server environment.

-- If you inded to do [Chialisp](https://chialisp.com) development or build projects that leverage Chia, you have the options of either using an installer (the recomended pattern), or installing from source.
+- If you intend to do [Chialisp](https://chialisp.com) development or build projects that leverage Chia, you have the options of either using an installer (the recommended pattern), or installing from source.

 - Lastly, if you plan on making contributions to the source code, then installing Chia from source would be your path.